Why It Works

 Transfer to a lightly greased bowl (the dough will be slightly warm and incredibly sticky), cover with plastic, and refrigerate until roughly doubled in bulk, between 60 and 90 minutes depending on temperature of yukone.

 Turn dough onto a clean, un-floured surface, but do not deflate.
 Cut into 12 roughly equal portions (2 1/4 ounces or 60g each), cupping each beneath your palm and working in quick circular motions to form a smooth ball.
-Arrange on a parchment-lined half sheet pan, cover with plastic, and refrigerate overnight until puffy and soft, between 8 and 10 hours.
+Arrange on a parchment-lined rimmed baking sheet, cover with plastic, and refrigerate overnight until puffy and soft, between 8 and 10 hours.

-Arrange rolls on a parchment-lined half sheet pan; these can be baked immediately or left at room temperature up to 4 hours.
+Arrange rolls on a parchment-lined rimmed baking sheet; these can be baked immediately or left at room temperature up to 4 hours.
 Bake until blistered and golden brown all over, about 35 minutes.

 Rolls can be served immediately or held at room temperature for up to 6 hours.
 Reheat in a hot oven for 5 to 10 minutes before serving if rolls have cooled and you prefer them hot.